-Summary Oil pulling is an ancient Indian remedy to clean the mouth and teeth.
-It is claimed to reduce the risk of cavities, gingivitis and bad breath.
+Oil pulling is an ancient Indian remedy to clean the mouth and teeth.
+It is claimed to reduce the risk of cavities, gum inflammation, and bad breath.

 Streptococcus mutans is one of the main bacteria in your mouth and a key player in plaque buildup and tooth decay.

-One study in 60 adults showed that oil pulling with coconut oil for 10 minutes every day significantly reduced the number of S. mutans in saliva in as little as two weeks, compared to distilled water (2).
+One study in 60 adults showed that oil pulling with coconut oil for 10 minutes every day significantly reduced the number of S. mutans in saliva in as little as 2 weeks, compared to distilled water (

 While these results are promising, more studies are needed comparing the effectiveness of coconut oil to other types of oils.